kdonova4/kdonova4/README.md

-### Thanks for stopping by — feel free to check out my projects and reach out if you want to collaborate!
+### Thanks for stopping by — feel free to check out my projects and reach out to me!